arrenree/KDB/README.md

 / reorders columns
 / doesn't have to be complete list of columns
 / just moves it to left of table
+/ NOT in place, not saved to underlying table
 ```

 <a name="add_column_table"></a>